-for every college student attending a public or private four-year college in the state of Alabama.
-The test is provided throughout Alabama at no cost to students through an initiative supported by CARES Act funding. learn more
+for every college student attending a public or private four-year college in the state of Alabama for the Fall 2020 semester.
+The test was provided throughout Alabama at no cost to students through an initiative supported by CARES Act funding. learn more

 Find the latest information on the virus and confirmed COVID-19 cases in the U.S. from the Centers for Disease Control and Prevention (CDC).